gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

 The only options you need to set are: `-norestrictions -nomemrestrict`.

-??? warning "When using DXVK or drag-and-drop archive..."
+???+ warning "When using DXVK or drag-and-drop archive..."
-    Add `-windowed` to use borderless fullscreen for better stability.
+    * Add `-windowed` to use borderless fullscreen for better stability.
 Make sure `BorderlessWindowed` is enabled in :material-file-cog:`ZolikaPatch.ini` or/and :material-file-cog:`GTAIV.EFLC.FusionFix.ini` for this to work.

-    If the game doesn't show the correct amount of VRAM in the graphics settings (e.g. 512MB), add `-availablevidmem` with the amount of video memory of your GPU with a `.0` after it - up to `3072.0`.
+    * If the game doesn't show the correct amount of VRAM in the graphics settings (e.g. 512MB), add `-availablevidmem` with the amount of video memory of your GPU with a `.0` after it - up to `3072.0`.

-    If the game doesn't allow you to use the correct resolution/refresh rate, add `-width`, `-height` and `-refreshrate` with your monitor's native values.
+    * If the game doesn't allow you to use the correct resolution/refresh rate, add `-width`, `-height` and `-refreshrate` with your monitor's native values.
+    * Furthermore, you can add `-managed` for increased performance, but your game may result in crashing more often, especially with the `-nomemrestrict` argument.

 !!! danger "But other guides use more options!"
     ^^Don't use them^^.
 They might have helped back in 2009 when the average customer PC's couldn't really handle precaching and other stuff, but nowadays these options just make things worse or act as a pure placebo.
 Only add options if a [mod](extras/mods.md) says to add one.